 discrimination lawyer, then call the right attorney to

 schedule a free and confidential consultation.
 The best option

 is not to wait.
 Call our office at 866-797-6040.
-The Spitz Law Firm and its attorneys are experienced and dedicated to protecting disabled employees’ rights under ADA and Ohio employment law.
+Spitz, The Employee’s Law Firm and its attorneys are experienced and dedicated to protecting disabled employees’ rights under ADA and Ohio employment law.

 available at the top of this overtime, wage and hour web page and at this

 employment law website are for informational purposes only and not for the

 purpose of providing legal advice.
 If you are still asking, “I was fired during